The method

 02

-We maintain a project-scoped invariant library — a set of rules of the form “don't do X because here's the production incident that taught us why.”
-Each invariant has a name, a one-paragraph explanation of the failure mode that produced it, and code-level enforcement when possible.
+We maintain a project-scoped rule library: a set of rules of the form “don't do X because here's the production failure mode that taught us why.”
+Each rule has a name, a one-paragraph explanation of the failure mode that produced it, and code-level enforcement when possible.

-The PickNDeal codebase has 20+ invariants.
+The PickNDeal codebase has 50+ rules; 75+ across our libraries including the cross-project layer that travels between projects.
 The first 10 were written after watching agents (and humans) re-discover the same production failures.
-Each invariant means a class of incidents that doesn't recur.
+Each rule means a class of failure modes that doesn't recur.
 The list compounds.
-The list is the moat.
+The engineering stories behind individual rules get published as they land: see the journal, where every post ends in the rules the failure mode produced.

 03